bbbdragon/python-pype-lang/README.md

 ```
 ls=[{"name":"bob","age":32},{"name":"susan","age":25},{"name":"joe","age":23},{"name":"mike","age":23}]
 ```
-Let's say I wanted to find the namesbuild a dictionary whose keys were names and whose values were lists of ages rounded down to 10 - in other words, who was in their twenties, thrities, etc.  In imperative Python, using defaultdict I could do this as:
+Let's say I wanted to build a dictionary whose keys were ages rounded down to 10 and whose values were lists of names - in other words, who was in their twenties, thrities, etc.  This would look like `{30:["bob"],20:["susan","joe","mike"]}`.
+In imperative Python, using defaultdict I could do this as:
 ```
 from collections import defaultdict